holoviz/panel/README.md

 - an interactive Jupyter notebook component.
 - a static `.html` web page, a `.gif` video, a `.png` image and more.

-Panel has something to offer for every one *from novice to data pro*.
+Panel has something to offer for every one *from beginner to data pro*.

 ## Examples